Stakada/TutorQ/README.md

 ### People page
-Administrators can look up lists of students, tutors, and administrators.
-They can add a new admin.
+There are lists of students, tutors, and administrators.
+Administrators can add a new admin.

 ### Manage Page
 Shows a list of centers and subjects.
 Administrators can add centers and subjects.

 When they add a center, they can choose which template this center corresponds to.

 When they add a center, they can choose template among 4 choices.

 <img width="1440" alt="manage" src="https://user-images.githubusercontent.com/34498187/54463596-e3f50a00-4730-11e9-9d94-2a7fec908e0c.png">